A Short Survey

 THE FOUR BOOKS

-These four remained the required reading for the government exams almost up to the end of the last dynasty in 1912.
+Questions about these 13 books were on the government exams right up to the end of the last dynasty in 1911.

 The Ming Dynasty (1328-1644) again made rujia into the ruling and official doctrine.
 The Ming Dynasty was against foreign influence, prohibiting the Christianity which had seen a resurgence during the Mongol period.
 A man named Yang Wang Ming (1472-1529) is called “the most influential Confucian thinker since Zhu Xi.”
 3 His primary concern was moral education, to be grounded in the innate primordial awareness of every human being.4 Since the Qing dynasty (1644-1912) was another time of rule by foreigners (the Manchu), it made a special point of proving its loyalty to Chinese-ness by keeping rujia as the official basis for the government examinations.